MercierCharles/MercierCharles.github.io/research.md

 From this, we identify the top five conflict-heavy cluster pairs—the types of communities that most often clash:

-1.

-2.

-3.

-4.

-5.

-A potential platform intervention: limit or reshape cross-cluster exposure for pairs that produce consistently toxic interactions.
+1. (Personal advice ⟺ Politics, Ideology, and Conspiracies)

+2. (Core Gaming ⟺ Technology and Programming)

+3. (Personal advice ⟺ Reddit Meta and Drama)

+4. (News, Politics, and World Regions ⟺ Politics, Ideology, and Conspiracies)

+5. (Memes and Entertainment ⟺ Skepticism and Bad-X Critiques)

+Now that we have a way to identify which clusters are most likely to come into conflict, how can we act on it?
+One approach is to adapt our recommendation algorithm.
+In particular, we can reduce the visibility of posts from clusters that a user’s home cluster tends to react negatively to, ensuring that users are less frequently exposed to communities with which they historically clash.

+In effect, this serves to limit cross-cluster exposure for pairs that produce consistently toxic interactions.
+There is one signficiant downside to this however - the creation of echo chambers.
+It's known that when users are surrounded by those who share their own views, this creates 'echo chambers', or communities where extreme views tend to be amplified without being tempered by conflicting opinions.
+This concern leads us to our next section.

 ---

 ## 4. Thematic Features: Is All Negativity the Same?

-Constructive disagreement is healthy; toxicity is not.
+We know that constructive disagreement is healthy.
+It avoids the creation of these so called echo chambers.
+On the other hand, toxic arguments are **not** healthy.

 Research (from the original paper) suggests that even mildly negative crossposts can produce mini-echo chambers in the comment section.

-So simply encouraging “idea exchange” isn’t enough.
+So unless we encourage the right type of cross community interactions, there's a strong chance we're only reinforcing the creation of these mini-echo chambers.

-However, negativity is not monolithic.
+Lucky for us, negativity is not monolithic.
+We have several different types of negative comments such as:
-Some negative posts are:

 - Sarcastic but constructive